brxken128/dexios-book/src/technical-details/Keys.md

 Once the length has been validated, keys are then safely transported to the `argon2id` function.
 See [Password Hashing](../dexios-core/Password-Hashing.md) for more information.

+## Autogenerating a Key (v8.7.0+)

+The option to autogenerate passphrases has been added.
+It uses the [EFF Large Wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) to generate 3 completely random words, and then 6 digits for the end.
+The words are all capitalised, and are separated with `-`.
+This should provide more than enough protection, due to the absurd amount of possible combinations there are.

 ### Reading from the Terminal

 While reading from the terminal, the passwords are stored as `String`s.
 We use `termion` to handle password entry, this way your input is hidden.